 The It\^o-semimartingale representation in Equation \eqref{eq:itosemi} can be motivated by no-arbitrage conditions and therefore serves as a workhorse framework in the continuous-time finance literature, see for example \cite{back2010asset}.
 Consequently, it has become the fundamental model for analyzing high-frequency asset prices; see \cite{jacod2012discretization} and \cite{ait2014high} for further discussions.
-For simplicity, I exclude jumps from the price process.\footnote{The estimators discussed in this paper are generally robust to Poisson-type jumps as they occur at vanishing probability, see Theorem 13.3.3 \cite{jacod2012discretization}.
-Nevertheless, if jumps are a major concern, one can employ truncation (\cite{mancini2009non}) or bi-power variation (\cite{barndorff2004power}) methods to explicitly account for price discontinuities.
-I do not pursue this direction to present the novelty of the paper with minimal technical complexity.}
+For simplicity, I exclude jumps from the price process.\footnote{Standard jump-robust techniques such as truncation (\cite{mancini2009non}) or bi-power variation (\cite{barndorff2004power}) methods can in principle be adapted to this paper to explicitly account for price discontinuities.}